Synerty-Attune-Automation-Forks/Automate-Windows-Installation-with-autounattend-on-ESXi/steps/buildwin10uefivirtualmachineonesxiwithwindowsworkerlink/README.md

-Creates a ESXi virtual machine with Windows Worker.
+Creates a Win10 UEFI ESXi virtual machine with Windows Worker.